Cruise Control (Headless Chickens song): Release, reception, and promotion

 "Cruise Control" was first released on Headless Chickens' second album, Body Blow, in 1991.
 The same year, the song was issued as the album's second single in New Zealand.
 On 1 September 1991, the single debuted on the RIANZ Singles Chart at number 28.
 Over the next eight weeks, the song rose and fell within the top 30 until rising to its peak of number six on 3 November.
 Afterwards, the single descended from the chart, spending five weeks in the top 10 and 20 weeks in the top 50.
 The original version of "Cruise Control" remains the band's longest-charting single in their home country.
 In Australia, the original single was released on 26 August 1991 but did not enter the ARIA Singles Chart top 100.
 On 27 May 1992, the single was re-released in a remixed form by David Harrow but once again failed to chart.

 In 1994, the track was remixed by English band Eskimos and Egypt as the "Eskimos in Egypt" mix and released as a single.
 In Australia, a CD was issued on 3 October 1994 while a cassette was released on 7 November.
 On 30 October, the remix debuted at number 92 on the ARIA Singles Chart.
 Seven weeks later, it peaked at number 26, staying on the chart for 11 weeks and becoming the band's only single to enter the top 50 in Australia.
 In New Zealand, the remix was issued as a double A-side with new song "George", peaking atop the RIANZ chart for four nonconsecutive weeks in 1994 and 1995.
 This release spent 17 weeks in the top 50 and is Headless Chickens' highest-charting single in New Zealand, earning a gold sales certification for selling over 5,000 copies.

 Critically, New Zealand film and television website NZ on Screen called the Eskimos in Egypt mix one of the band's "most poppy and accessible songs".
-A music video directed by Jonathan Ogilvie was made for the remix, featuring Headless Chickens in a car as they ride through various landscapes at night.
+A music video directed by Jonathan Ogilvie was made for the remix, featuring Headless Chickens in a Citroën DS car as they ride through various landscapes at night.
 Throughout the video, the members partake in various activities, including eating lollipops, shaving, talking on mobile phones, and holding up a poster of the Knight Rider franchise.